aaren/notedown/README.md

 [notedown]: http://github.com/aaren/notedown

 It is really simple and separates your markdown into code and not code.
-Code goes into code cells, not-code goes into markdown cells.
+Code blocks (fenced or indented) go into input cells, everything else goes into markdown cells.

 Usage: